nyc-crh/site/content/plain-text/school-housing-program.md

 layout: plain-text
 draft: false
 ---

-The role of the school and a housing program for the community.
-A map of Manhattan is overlaid with an organizational chart for Benjamin Franklin high school community advisory council.
+A map of Manhattan is overlaid with an organizational chart for Benjamin Franklin High School Community Advisory Council.

-Uh, charge of school, community committees represented by one students, undergraduates and alumni to faculty.
-Three parents and for community representatives.
+Organizational chart of School-Community Committees represented by 1.
+Students, (undergraduates and alumni) 2.
+Faculty 3.
+Parents and 4.
+Community Representatives.

-Includes a committee on racial cooperation.
-Uh, committee on citizenship.
-Committee on adult education.
-Committee on leadership.
-Uh, housing committee.
-And a health committee.
+Chart includes a committee on racial cooperation, a committee on citizenship, a committee on adult education, a committee on leadership, a housing committee, and a health committee.

-Another organization, the Harlem legislative conference includes a committee on housing.

-The two, share a joint.
-Committee on housing.

-Activities of the school housing committee include housing
+## Activities of the school housing committee

-1. housing exhibits and films in school.
-For students in public.
+1. Housing exhibits and films in school (for students and public).

-2. Discussions in classrooms and writing.
-Of compositions on housing.
+2. Discussions in classrooms and writing of compositions on housing.

-3. price essay contest on housing.
-For scale modeling of their own block by neighborhood children at the friends and neighbors club of the Benjamin Franklin high school.
-Five building of model village by students in art department class.
-Six painting of pictures and posters on housing by art department, students.
-Seven projection of program for better housing in east Harlem.
-Eight housing questionnaire for students of the school.
-Study of students' reaction to housing conditions.
-Nine study of local land values and use of land.
+3. Prize essay contest on housing.

+4. Scale modeling of their own block by neighborhood children at the Friends and Neighbors Club of the Benjamin Franklin hHgh School.

+5. Building of model village by students in art department class.

+6. Painting of pictures and posters on housing by art department, students.

+7. Projection of program for better housing in east Harlem.

+8. Housing questionnaire for students of the school (study of students' reaction to housing conditions).

+9. Study of local land values and use of land.

-10 housing rallies in school.
+10. Housing rallies in school.

-11 housing forums with authoritative speakers.
+11. Housing forums with authoritative speakers.

-12 sponsorship and participation.
-Shun of faculty and students and radio broadcasts on housing.
-13 community gardens.
-Beautification of neighborhood.
-The block.
-Beautiful.
+12. Sponsorship and participation of faculty and students in radio broadcasts on housing.

+13. Community gardens, beautification of neighborhood ("The block beautiful").

+Another organization with a separate chart, the Harlem Legislative Conference includes a committee on housing.
+Together, the Harlem Legislative Conference housing committee and Benjamin Franklin High School housing committee share a joint committee on housing.

-Joint housing committee for the realization of a low rent housing project on east river drive.
+## Joint Housing Committee for the Realization of a Low Rent Housing Project on East River Drive

-Activities of the joint committee.
+Activities of the Joint Committee

-One mass meetings of east Harlem residents, adoption of resolutions.
+1. Mass meetings of East Harlem residents.
+Adoption of resolutions.

-To appointment of a continuance committee to confer with the authorities on a housing unit for east Harlem.
+2. Appointment of a continuance committee to confer with the authorities on a housing unit for East Harlem.

-Three community signatures to housing petitions, establishment of petition signing stations.
+3. Community signatures to housing petitions, establishment of petition signing stations.

-For publicity.
-Press pamphlets, buttons, et cetera.
+4. Publicity (press pamphlets, buttons, et.)

-Five housing parade and mass meeting March 22nd, 1939.
+5. Housing parade and mass meeting March 22nd, 1939.

-Six establishment of information service on housing.
-Low rent housing unit known as east river houses allocated to east Harlem.
-Appropriation 7 million, $390,000.
+6. Establishment of information service on housing.
+Low rent housing unit known as East River Houses allocated to East Harlem.
+Appropriation - $7,390,000.
 Accommodations for over 1300 families.

-Seven victory parade and mass meeting, October 15th, 1939 to celebrate securing of unit.
+7. Victory parade and mass meeting, October 15th, 1939 to celebrate securing of unit.

-Eight initiation, of course, on community planning and housing and adult school of the Benjamin Franklin H S.
+8. Initiation of course on community planning and housing and adult school of the Benj.
+Franklin H.S.

-Nine groundbreaking ceremonies for east river houses, March 2nd, 1940.
+9. Groundbreaking ceremonies for East River Houses, March 2nd, 1940.

-10 applications for tenancy, distribution of blanks advisement on procedures.
+10. applications for tenancy (distribution of blanks, advisement on procedures).
 East Harlem housing committee recognized as official agency by local and national housing authorities.

-1158 meeting of the house committee held.
+11. 58th meeting of the House Committee held.

-12 housing committee inaugurates campaign for east Harlem municipal hospital.
+12. Housing Committee inaugurates campaign for East Harlem municipal hospital.

-Seal.
-East Harlem needs, low rent housing.
+Seal with an image of an apartment building at the center.
+Text reads: "East Harlem needs low rent housing"

-Prepared by the school community research bureau of the Benjamin Franklin high school and New York city.
+Prepared by the school community research bureau of the Benjamin Franklin High School in New York city.

-Leonard Cavera.
-Bro.
-Principal.

-Mat Pilates, other locations throughout New York city.
-One, the word works, progress administration, WPA.
-Mayor's planning committee.
-American Legion.
-Parents association.

-Neighborhood executive committee.

-Ben Franklin alumni association.

-East Harlem teachers' union.
+Leonard Covello, Principal

+Map highlights other locations throughout New York city: The Works Progress Administration (WPA), Mayor's Planning Committee, American Legion, Parents Association, Neighborhood Executive Committee, Ben Franklin Alumni Association, and East Harlem Teachers' Union.